Home

 DVD

-Invented in 1993, DVD players actually outsold video recorders for the first time in 2002.
-They became obsolete when online streaming took over.
-Though DVD and Blu-ray players are still available in stores, the technology is fast becoming obsolete – especially as millennials and Gen Zs are becoming the main consumer market.
+DVDs were developed in 1995 (jointly by Sony, Philips, Toshiba, and Panasonic) and hit the market in 1996, overtaking VHS by the early 2000s.
+DVD players actually outsold video recorders for the first time in 2002.
+Though DVD and Blu-ray players are still available in stores, the technology mostly became obsolete when online streaming took over, especially as millennials and Gen Zs are becoming the main consumer market.

 Cassette tape